brozena/finhealth-pilot/README.md

 ### Environmental variables

-Environmental variables required by this project are listed in `.env.example`.
-Copy that file to `.env` and enter our Plaid API keys.
+Environmental variables required by this project are listed in `finhealth/.env.example`.
+Copy that file to `finhealth/.env` and enter our Plaid API keys.
 These can be found in the Plaid dashboard -- get in touch with us if you need access to this. `.env` is listed in `.gitignore`; **do not** hardcode API keys or other authentication info.
-Note that the `dev` branch does not require postgres authentication details to run.
+Note that the `sqlite` branch does not require postgres authentication details to run.

 ### Starting Django locally